Add your Lanco FCU debit card to your digital wallet

 Enjoy the convenience, speed and security of making payments from your Lanco FCU checking account without having to reach for your debit card.
 Paying with your digital wallet is a secure payment method accepted online, in apps, and even in stores—so you can breeze through checkout.

 Add your Lanco FCU debit card to your digital wallet to pay from your phone, computer or watch.
-Supported wallets include Google Pay, Apple Pay, Samsung Pay, Garmin Pay, and Fitbit Pay.
+Supported wallets include Google Pay, Apple Pay, Samsung Pay, and Garmin Pay.

 If you’re new to using a digital wallet, click the applicable link below for step-by-step instructions to get started: